marc-micatka/marc-micatka.github.io/_pages/about.md

   <a href="/assets/images/about/marc_washington.jpg"><img src="/assets/images/about/marc_washington.jpg"></a>
 </figure>

 Hello!
 My name is Marc Micatka.
-I am currently working as a Software Engineer at the Applied Physics Laboratory at the University of Washington working on underwater sonar reconstruction and SLAM.
+I am currently working as a Software Engineer at the Applied Physics Laboratory at the University of Washington.
 I recently finished my Master's in Computer Science at Georgia Tech specializing in Robot Perception and Automation and am so glad to be done.
 Although I have to work around the busy schedule of a global pandemic, I also try and find time to travel around the country and world with my lovely wife.
 I enjoy finding efficient and practical solutions to problems in a class setting, a work setting, or on my own.

 I love traveling and being outside, whether it's in the mountains or in a city.
 Currently living in Seattle exploring the Cascades with gusto.